RUBYLNIK-training-center/materials/lectures/testing_ruby.md

 - System tests are intended to tests the system as a whole, usually using such instruments as Selenium or Cypress.

 On this step, try to focus on unit tests only.
-Here's the example of Factorial calculator and a unit tests for it.
+Here's the example of Factorial calculator and a unit test for it.

 ```ruby
 class Factorial